valhuber/ApiLogicServer/README.md

 # Next Steps

 ## Engage Logic Bank
-Not tried yet
+Not tried yet.
+Look out for missing back_ref relationships.

-## Run outside IDE, via PIP
+## PIP Install / Operation
-As customers will run
+As customers will run.

 ## Try with other DBs, non-sqlite
 These will probably fail in FAB, since the admin data is not being created.

+## Flask Admin
+This is required to create tables for Users and Roles, for FAB login.
+Perhaps as an option.